KurtPattyn/karl/README.md

 Karl is a lightning fast[1] asynchronous logging library with both structured and text based output.
 It follows [the twelve-factor app methodology](http://12factor.net) by only logging to the console.
+Karl has no external dependencies (except for its tests).

 *\[1]: Benchmarking (benchmarks/benchmark.js) revealed that Karl was around 10 times faster than Bunyan (both with location information disabled; otherwise all defaults enabled), and that it was around 5 times faster with location information enabled.*
 *Karl is also about 5 times faster than directly logging to the console with location information disabled, and about 50% faster with location information enabled.*